Last Updated On: June 19th, 2020

 Good news!
-Starting in September 2020, the ACT will get a little less stressful.
-Last month, the ACT announced a few key changes that will begin next school year:
+Starting sometime in 2021, the ACT will get a little less stressful.
+Last month, the ACT announced a few key changes that will begin within the 2020-2021 academic year:

 - Students will be able to retake individual sections of the exam without retaking the entire test.